Clement-Masilela/Olympic-Data-Analysis/README.md

   Transformed data is queried using **Azure Synapse Analytics**, leveraging T-SQL for deep analytical insights.

 - **Visualization**:
-  Final dashboards can be created using **Power BI**, directly connected to Synapse for seamless data exploration (this part is still in progress or can be scoped in next iteration).
+  Final dashboards are created using **Power BI**, directly connected to Synapse for seamless data exploration.

 ## What I Learned
 - Hands-on experience orchestrating data pipelines using Azure-native tools.